-A critical aspect of our MD/PhD Program is the integration of physicianscientist training across all years.
-Descriptions of SKMC curriculum can be found in the SKMC Handbook and course catalog available at http://www.jefferson.edu/university/skmc/student-resources.html
+A critical aspect of our MD/PhD Program is the integration of physician-scientist training across all years.
+Descriptions of SKMC curriculum can be found in the SKMC Handbook and SKMC course catalog.

 A total of 70 credits are awarded for the first two years of regular medical school coursework, accounting for a substantial number of the credits required for the PhD thesis.
 Additional didactic credits and research credits are awarded for MD/PhD specific coursework.
 Thus, MD/PhD students should be able to fulfill most remaining coursework early, providing significant time for bench research.
 Some courses are required of MD/PhD students in all PhD Programs and are listed below; other requirements are Program specific.
 As much of remaining coursework as possible should be completed during JCLS 1.